-(a) RATES OF SURTAX.-There shall be levied, collected, and paid for each taxable year upon the net income of every individual a surtax as follows:
+- (a) DEFINITION OF "SURTAX NET INCOME".-As used in this section the term "surtax net income" means the amount of the net income in excess of the credits against net income provided in section 25 (b). - (b) RATES OF SURTAX.-There shall be levied, collected, and paid for each taxable year upon the surtax net income of every individual a surtax as follows:

-Upon a net income of \$6,000 there shall be no surtax; upon net incomes in excess of \$6,000 and not in excess of \$10,000, 1 per centum of such excess.
+Upon a surtax net income of \$4,000 there shall be no surtax; upon surtax net incomes in excess of \$4,000 and not in excess of \$6,000, 4 per centum of such excess.